-Our final step is to fully abandon the only remnant of predefined time---the directionality assumed for each connection in a circuit, or, in the process matrix language, the distinction between inputs from the past and inputs from the future.
+Our final step is to drop the only remnant of predefined time---the prior directionality assumed for each wire in a circuit, or, equivalently, the distinction between inputs from the past and inputs from the future.
 This yields a picture in which regions are connected to each other with no directionality assumed for their connections (Fig.~\ref{network}).
-Each region is defined by a set of boundary systems, which as a special case may correspond to the standard inputs from the past and from the future.
-The symmetry transformation of time reversal now becomes a reflection with respect to the boundary.
-The events taking place in a given region are represented by positive semidefinite operators on the Hilbert space of the boundary systems and can be interpreted as describing the outcomes of a measurement that the region performs on the states prepared by its complement.
-Equivalently, a transformed version of these operators can be interpreted as states prepared by the region, which in turn are measured by the complement of the region.
+Each region is defined by a set of boundary systems, with the connections between regions described by entangled states that now encode the symmetry of reflection with respect to the boundary.
+The events taking place in a given region are represented by positive semidefinite operators on the Hilbert space of the boundary systems and can be interpreted as describing the outcomes of a measurement that the region performs on the states resulting from events in its complement.
 A simple rule gives the joint probabilities for the events in a network of regions (Eq.~\eqref{generalrule}).